linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Valuation Models Routledge.md

 Two papers have compared the RIM with the AEG model.
 In his comments of the AEG model Penman (2005) documents that RIM values approximate traded prices better than AEG.
 In a more extensive analysis, Jorgenson, Lee, and Yoo (2011) demonstrate the same.

 These papers take traded prices as a benchmark with the assumption that prices express value.
 This "efficient market" assumption is common in much empirical research in accounting and finance, but a second set of papers takes the alternative view: Do valuation models yield values that identify mispricing?
-Using analysts' consensus earnings forecasts as inputs along with assumptions on the continuing value, Frankel and Lee (1998) show that, while the RIM model values track prices, it also predicts future stock returns in the cross-section, an indicating of mispricing.
+Using analysts' consensus earnings forecasts as inputs along with assumptions on the continuing value, Frankel and Lee (1998) show that, while the RIM model values track prices, it also predicts future stock returns in the cross-section, an indication of mispricing.
 Lee, Myers, and Swaminathan (1999) conduct a similar analysis for the portfolio of Dow stocks and finds that value relative to the price of the Dow index (V/P) leads the price in

 a way that is consistent with V/P identifying mispricing.
 As in all empirical studies that forecast stock returns, the conclusions of these studies must be qualified because the predicted returns may be due to differences in risk.
 Ali, Hwang, and Trombley (2003) investigate whether returns predicted by RIM are explained by risk or mispricing.

 # 2. Accounting and Valuation

 The legitimacy of valuation models rests on their equivalence to the DDM.
 However, that equivalence holds only for infinite forecast horizons and then via a substitution that simply involves a mathematical relation.
 With the DCF model, the relation is the cash conservation equation, for RIM the clean surplus equation, and the AEG model from a mathematical equivalence that identifies a $y$ variable that is then simply nominated as capitalized forward earnings, by fiat.
 This is hardly satisfactory as a matter of theory, for substitution without additional structure puts little on the table.
 As the equivalence to DDM necessarily holds only for infinite horizons and practical valuation must involve finite horizons, the theorist can well ask how far we have come.
 The point is driven home by recognizing that RIM works for random numbers for earnings, provided one forecasts "to infinity."
 This is because the clean-surplus relation forces a reconciliation to dividends, but only necessarily so with the final payout: book value must go to zero as the final dividend is paid in liquidation.

 Indeed, without further structure, accrual accounting models exhibit a value-irrelevance property with respect to the accounting.
 This is demonstrated with the finite-horizon RIM in equations 3(a) and 3(b):